 As irrigation system equipment may change locations throughout the season, but water sources are generally at a fixed location, a robust overhead irrigation water quality testing program must include assessments of both the irrigation water source and the irrigation system.
 Assessing water quality at the end of the delivery system ensures source water quality does not degrade as it moves through the system.

-Tables 2B-2C follow this framework providing specific details for each assessment For the purposes of this document, agricultural water systems for the following three reasons:
+Tables 2A-2G provide specific details for required assessment(s) for all water types.
+For the purposes of this document, agricultural water systems are sampled and tested for one or more of the following three reasons:

-Baseline microbial assessments: To “type” your agriculture water source and establish its “known” quality.
+Water source assessments: To “type” your agriculture water source and establish its “known” quality.

-Initial microbial water quality assessment: To test your agricultural water system prior to use to ensure water is not degraded as it moves through the system.
+Initial microbial quality assessment (treated water only): To test your treated agricultural water system prior to use to ensure the water’s microbial quality is not degraded as it moves through the system.

-Routine system assessments: To monitor the microbial quality of your agricultural water system throughout the season to ensure it continues to meet the microbial water quality standards.
+Routine assessments of the distribution system: To monitor the microbial quality of your agricultural water system throughout the season to ensure it continues to meet the microbial water quality and/or treatment standards.

-If you are applying water from a Type A agricultural water system greater than (>) 21 days to the scheduled harvest date, you may choose to sample and test your water according to Type B criteria rather than according to Type A criteria; however, Type A baseline (when required) and initial microbial water quality assessments must be conducted before the 21 days-before-harvest window closes and routine verification / monitoring begins (per requirements outlined in Tables 2B and 2C).
+If you are applying water from a Type A agricultural water system greater than (>) 21 days to the scheduled harvest date, you may choose to sample and test your water according to Type B criteria (Table 2A) rather than according to Type A criteria; however, Type A water source assessments must be conducted before the 21 days-before-harvest window closes and routine verification / monitoring of the distribution system(s) begins (per requirements outlined in Tables 2B(1) and (2) and 2C).

 Routine sampling is a part of building a dataset useful for evaluating individual data points and evaluating trends to gain a better understanding of your agricultural water system.